 Before performing the fixes below, you should do some basic checks to rule out the hardware failures and connection problems.

 - The loose connection will prevent your microphone from working.
-Try replugging your Onikuma headset to the PC securely and firmly and also test a different audio jack.
+Try replugging your Onikuma headset to PC securely and firmly and also test a different audio jack.

 - Use the microphone on another computer to confirm it’s not physically damaged.